brandonChan04/factoryEscape/readme.md

+# This is an old completed project and has been pushed to github all at once

 To do each task, run the commands in a terminal with the current directory set to the root directory of this project

 # Build game